 Alongside our partners and awards sponsors, we will offer revised award benefits to deepen our support of honorees by providing them with valuable tools and resources to support their work.

 2022 honoree Rakisha Odom holding up her "Pass the Baton" award.

 This award is for all women: cisgender (women who were assigned female at birth), transgender (women who were assigned male at birth), and nonbinary people who are comfortable in a space that centers the experiences of women.
 Recipients will be selected based on the following criteria:

 - Identifies with above description

 - Over age 18

 - Shares her time, talent, and treasure to improve her Detroit community

 - Her efforts have gone unsung (largely unrecognized by mainstream media, the public, and through traditional awards)

-- Open to receiving free support services and resources from MCR and our partners to support her work in the community, along with other honoree benefits
+- Open to receiving no-cost support services and resources from MCR and our partners to support her work in the community, along with other honoree benefits

 Aleasa M. Peatross-Smith